06-05-2018 | Remy van Elst | Text only version of this article

 That explains why it did not work.
 I suspected that there might be a process which locked my file.

 The HPe forums where of help here.
-First I needed the root disk name, which is in the
+First I needed the root disk name, which is

 $ DIR Directory DSA3:[DECUSERVE_USER.EXAMPLE] $MAIN.TPU$JOURNAL;1 .VIMINFO;1 A.;1 FTP_SERVER.LOG;3 FTP_SERVER.LOG;1 LOGIN.COM;2 LOGIN.COM;1 LOGIN_COM.TPU$JOURNAL;1 MAIL.DIR;1 NOTES$NOTEBOOK.NOTE;1 SSH.DIR;1 SSH2.DIR;1 THREE.DIR;1 VMSPORTS-AXPVMS-83-CURL-V0747--1.ZIP;1 WWW.DIR;1